vbookshelf/Chat-with-a-Gemini-powered-AI-Influencer/README.md

 A simple python Jupyter notebook workflow to simulate a chat with an AI Healthcare Influencer named Molly.
 Molly specializes in mental health for high stress professions.
 She is chatting wih a fireman named Jack.

-The chat workflow includes image sharing and access to the Google Search tool.
+The chat workflow includes photo sharing and access to the Google Search tool.

 <br>